-Students for Justice in Palestine (SJP) hosted a vigil in the East Pyne Courtyard for the people of Palestine and Lebanon, as well as to mourn Marcellus Williams, a Missouri man whose execution last week drew criticism from some civil rights groups.
+Students for Justice in Palestine (SJP) hosted a vigil on Monday, Sept.
+30 in the East Pyne Courtyard for the people of Palestine and Lebanon, as well as to mourn Marcellus Williams, a Missouri man whose execution last week drew criticism from some civil rights groups.
 The event was co-sponsored by the Princeton Arab Society and Princeton Muslim Student Association, among other student groups.
 Speakers gave updates on proposals sent to the Council of the Princeton University Community (CPUC) regarding divestment from companies associated with Israel and warned students not to speak with the Department of Public Safety (PSAFE) in response to outreach to students involved with pro-Palestine protests on campus.

 Approximately 100 people were in attendance, gathering around a microphone and set of speakers.
 Some carried signs, while others attending the vigil had come from a CPUC meeting where University administrators had given updates on a proposal for divestment from companies associated with Israel.